 This Privacy Statement describes how Harvard University gathers and uses personal information about individuals through Harvard University Authentication applications managed by Harvard University Information Technology (HUIT), which include the HarvardKey authentication service, the HarvardKey Self-Service application, and the XID Self-Service application.
 In this Privacy Statement, “HarvardKey” refers only to these HUIT-managed applications.

 This Privacy Statement applies to all users of these HarvardKey applications with HarvardKey accounts, regardless of relationship to Harvard.

-The personal information about users that may be collected by Harvard through HarvardKey includes:
+Personally identifying information about users that may be collected by Harvard through HarvardKey (“Personal Information”) includes: